 Hi there and thank you for dropping by my Blog!

 My name is Mark Broadbent and I am a Microsoft Certified Master in SQL Server (there are approximately 28 of us in the UK and 220 worldwide) and as luck would have it, also work primarily as a SQL Server Specialist.
 I am currently a PASS UK Regional Mentor and the event founder and lead to SQLSaturday Cambridge -the UK’s first ever SQLSaturday.
 I also run the Cambridgeshire SQL Server User Group which is a PASS Chapter leader and am a regular speaker at local and international SQL Server conferences.
-Generally I am known best for my High Availability and Disaster Recovery knowledge and incidentally you can catch me next at SQLSaturday Edinburgh where I will deliver my Real World SQL Server High Availability Masterclass.
-If this is of interest to you then I recommend you first check out my abstract which can be found here, however I am passionate about the entire SQL Server stack.
+Generally I am known best for my High Availability and Disaster Recovery knowledge and regularly deliver my Real World SQL Server High Availability Masterclass.
+If this is of interest to you then you can visit that page to register your interest and apply for discounts.
+However I am passionate about the entire SQL Server stack.

 A little history